fionashenbayh/digital_dictatorship/tutorials/intro_to_text_as_data.md

 of soldiers, then it is quite necessary for him to disregard the reputation of cruelty, for without it he would never hold his army united or disposed to its duties. """

-# Note: Triple quotes are used for strings that break across multiple lines

 print(doc)
 ```